Links

 • X-Amz-Target = DynamoDB_20120810.PutItem

-Click here to access the AWS documentation and know which header to specify in the use of DynamoDB.
+If you want to insert data, access the AWS documentation and know which header to specify in the use of DynamoDB.

 For other AWS services it's necessary to check if the header X-Amz-Content-Sha256 is mandatory.
 In this case, you must inform in the header of the component the “required” value: